automata-network/docs/docs/1rpc/design.md

 ### Multicall Disassociation

 A single RPC call that contains multiple batched queries can reveal the relationship between an umbrella of different accounts under the same wallet.
-When possible, 1RPC diassembles multicall transactions into its indidvidual requests to prevent exposure.
+When possible, 1RPC disassembles multicall transactions into its individual requests to prevent exposure.